zky0jin/moltbook-gateway-agent/docs/implementation-log.md

 **How to use this:**
 - Check off items as you complete them
 - Add blockers immediately (don't wait)
-- Log learnings daily (helps with final summary)
+- Log learnings daily
-- Update metrics weekly (track progress)
+- Update metrics weekly
 - Keep it honest (failed experiment > successful lie)

+---

+**Last updated:** Feb 15, 2026